shubhika25/Bank_Churn_Pred/README.md

 # Bank Churn Prediction

-Predict customer churn for a retail bank using demographic and transactional features.
-This is a full-stack machine learning project with an interactive Streamlit frontend and deployment-ready backend.
+Predict customer churn for a retail bank.
+This is a  machine learning project with an interactive Streamlit frontend.

 <img width="537" height="780" alt="image" src="https://github.com/user-attachments/assets/a9519bc4-9b70-4764-b6ea-d16d320ac791" />